-The first drive is towards material greed.
+I assume that the brain has three drives.
+The first, familiar from REM, is towards material greed.
 The biological need for sustenance provides a straightforward explanation for the pain we feel from hunger, and the scarcity of food in pre-modern conditions plausibly accounts for natural selection in favour of this drive.
 This drive needs no further justification for most economists.

 The second drive is to belong to a bounded group.
-Neurologically, the drive to belong is stimulated by oxytocin1.
+Neurologically, the drive to belong is stimulated by oxytocin7.
 Its original function seems to have been to attach mothers to their infant children but it came to induce bonding in larger groups.
 In Social Psychology, an innate desire to join a bounded group is a proposition of Optimal Distinction Theory (Brewer, 1991).
-Recently, this theory has been tested and finds empirical support: membership gives a sense of shared belonging, while preserving a degree of difference from the whole.2
+Recently, this theory has been tested and finds empirical support: membership gives a sense of shared belonging, while preserving a degree of difference from the whole.8 To belong to a group involves both being and doing.
+Its existential form is expressed by identity; its performative form is expressed by imitation.9

 The third drive is for esteem.
 This begins with the esteem of the members of the group but may be internalised as self-respect.
-Neurologically, the drive for esteem is stimulated by testosterone.3 Just as the neurological mechanism for belonging has been adapted from narrow beginnings, so the drive for esteem probably originated in zero-sum tournaments for status.
+Neurologically, the drive for esteem is stimulated by testosterone.
+10 Just as the neurological mechanism for belonging has been adapted from narrow beginnings, so the drive for esteem probably originated in zero-sum tournaments for status.
 But it came to cement positive sum games of reciprocity.
-Fehr and Falk, (2002) provide a valuable discussion of the empirical evidence for esteem-motivated behaviour and its role in maintaining reciprocity, though as they note, it has yet to be widely adopted in economic models.
+Fehr and Falk, (2002) provide a valuable discussion of the empirical evidence for esteem-motivated behaviour and its role in maintaining reciprocity, though as they noted, at that time it had yet to be widely adopted in economic models.

 The three drives each form an argument in the utility function of RSM.
 Utility depends upon material consumption, belonging, and esteem.
 Since meeting the two social arguments can potentially conflict with meeting consumption, on occasion it will be rational to trade off consumption to gain belonging and esteem.
 This willingness to sacrifice material self-interest for belonging and esteem is what gave RSM an evolutionary advantage over REM.
-Having stronger pro-social incentives, RSM was more trustworthy and so less likely to be expelled from the group.4